Towards Socially Intelligent Agents with Mental State Transition and Human Utility: Experiments

 \subsection{Experimental Setup and Implementation}

-LIGHT dialogues are split into \textit{train} (8539), \textit{valid} (500), \textit{seen test} (1000), and \textit{unseen test} (739) as the dataset is released.
-The \textit{unseen test} set consists of dialogues collected on a set of scenarios that have not appeared in the training data, which can be used for evaluation of the model generalization capability.
+The dialogues in LIGHT are split into \textit{train} (8539), \textit{valid} (500), \textit{seen test} (1000), and \textit{unseen test} (739) as the dataset is released.
+The \textit{unseen test} set consists of dialogues collected on a set of scenarios that have not appeared in the training data.
 We use the history of dialogues, actions, and emotions to predict the agent's next turn.
-Note that the original paper leverages the annotation of the object affordances and environment states to manually filter out actions with no affordance (\textit{e.g.}, one can not drop an object if the agent is not carrying it), while we provide all action candidates to demonstrate our model's capability of reasoning available actions automatically from its understanding of the world state.
-We encourage the readers to refer to the original paper \cite{urbanek-etal-2019-learning} for details about the LIGHT dataset.
+Note that the original paper manually filters out actions with no affordance leveraging the object annotation, while we provide all candidates to demonstrate our model's capability of reasoning feasible actions automatically from the agent's mental state.

-We describe the implementation details of our proposed model.
-The mental state graph is initialized with the environment description (\textit{i.e.}, task name, setting name and descriptions), the agent's name and persona that is being played, the partner agent's name, the objects' descriptions, the objects in the room, the objects being carried/wore/wielded by the agent.
-An example setting string for the utterance prediction is included in Appendix A.1.
-The setting string is parsed by regular expression, spaCy \cite{spacy2} coreference parser \cite{clark-manning-2016-deep} and dependency parser \cite{honnibal-johnson-2015-improved}, resulting in the initial mental state graph as shown in Figure \ref{fig:init_graph}.
+Here we describe the implementation details of the proposed framework.
+The mental state graph is initialized with a structured setting string including all involved elements in the scenario (an example is attached in Appendix~\ref{sec:a.2}).
+The setting parser is based on general parsing tools: regular expression and spaCy~\citep{spacy2, clark-manning-2016-deep, honnibal-johnson-2015-improved}, resulting in the initial mental state graph as shown in Figure \ref{fig:init_graph}.

-For the functions $f_e$ and \textbf{$f_d$}, we use two-layer MLPs with tanh \cite{karlik2011performance} and ReLU \cite{agarap2018deep} activations.
-The \textbf{Text Encoder} is a pre-trained BERT (base-uncased) model \cite{wolf-etal-2020-transformers} followed by a linear output layer.
+For the functions $f_e$ and \textbf{$f_d$}, we use two-layer MLPs with tanh~\citep{karlik2011performance} and ReLU~\citep{agarap2018deep} activations.
+The \textbf{Text Encoder} is a pretrained BERT (base-uncased) model~\citep{wolf-etal-2020-transformers}.
 The \textbf{Graph Encoder} is an R-GCN with six layers and a hidden size of 64.
-We also adopt the highway connections between consecutive layers for faster convergence and 3-basis decomposition to reduce the R-GCN parameters and prevent overfitting.
-We use a GRU \cite{cho-etal-2014-learning} with a hidden size of 64 as the graph update operator.
+We also adopt the highway connections between consecutive layers for faster convergence and 3-basis decomposition to reduce the parameters and prevent overfitting.